Laboratory-of-Microbial-Genomics-NUCSER/Streptococcus_agalactiae_Genomics_Pipeline/GWAS_Interactive_Manhattan_plot/README.md

 # Genome-Wide Association Study (GWAS)
-This folder contains data and scripts to analyze GWAS results (SNPs, Indels and Kmers), map them to genes, and generate interactive Manhattan plots.
+This folder contains the data and scripts used to process and visualize Genome-Wide Association Study (GWAS) results generated for Streptococcus agalactiae ST7 Ia isolates in this study.
+The analyses include SNPs, indels, and k-mers identified from whole-genome sequencing data.

 ## SNPs and indels
 ### Extract SNPs